IIITLucknowSWEngg/CSAICSABTeam011/SRS.md

 - The system shall integrate with secure payment gateways.
 - The system shall store a payment history for shoppers to review past transactions.
 - The system shall automatically deduct the amount upon order confirmation.
-- Vendors shall receive their payment after the order is successfully placed and processed.
+- Vendor shall receive their payment after the order is successfully placed and processed.

 ### 3.6 Order Tracking
 Description: Shoppers can track the status of their orders in real-time.